axilleas/axilleas.github.io/src/posts/en/2013-06-12-fedora-rubygem-packaging.md

 Category: geek
 Tags: fedora, gsoc, rubygem, ruby, packaging

-The GSoC period has officially started and since I will be dealing mainly with Ruby gems
+TODO: dude cookies -> dude lines :p

-Ok this is going to be a really long post so bare with patience.
+Ok, this is going to be a really long post so bare with me, there are cookies along the way :)

+It's been almost three months that I have been dealing with packaging in Fedora and especially with Ruby gems.
+In this article I'll talk about the things I learnt these past months, the difficulties I encountered and how I got past them.
+Hopefully, this is going to be a good starting point for all those wanting to contribute in Fedora and have a hard time understanding

+To be honest, there is a ton of information one has to process and this might be a little overwhelming in the begining.

 There are bits and pieces

 [TOC]